lawsocsg/lawsoc-clinic-manual/docs/family-law.md

 active management of case files throughout the litigation process.
-The system also provides functionalities and related services that streamline the litigation process, thereby helping to improve efficiency and enhance access to justice.
-[32]_
+The system also provides functionalities and related services that streamline the litigation process, thereby helping to improve efficiency and enhance access to justice.[^18]

 **Do I have to pay maintenance if my spouse did not mention this in the Writ of Divorce?**

-For a child’s maintenance, the judge can order you to pay for the child at any time either before or after a final judgment for divorce has been granted.
-[33]_ This maintenance order may subsequently be further varied subject to changing circumstances (e.g. needs of the child, finances of either parent).
-[34]_
+For a child’s maintenance, the judge can order you to pay for the child at any time either before or after a final judgment for divorce has been granted.[^19] This maintenance order may subsequently be further varied subject to changing circumstances (e.g. needs of the child, finances of either parent).[^20]

 For spousal maintenance, however, your spouse will need to apply for maintenance during divorce proceedings themselves, although this does not necessarily restrict itself to the stage of serving you with the writ of divorce.
 A divorce suit takes place in 2 stages.
-In the 1\ :sup:`st` stage, the courts will decide if the marriage will be dissolved.
-Ancillary matters such as those relating to spousal maintenance will be dealt with at the second stage.
-[35]_
+In the 1^st^ stage, the courts will decide if the marriage will be dissolved.
+Ancillary matters such as those relating to spousal maintenance will be dealt with at the second stage.[^21]

 In cases where a maintenance order is urgently required, an application can be made immediately at the State Courts without having to wait for the divorce hearing in the High Court.
-The application can be made anytime during the marriage or separation or after the divorce.
-[36]_
+The application can be made anytime during the marriage or separation or after the divorce.[^22]

 **What mode of payment should I use to pay maintenance (Cheque?
 Bank transfer?)**